 4. Make Sure Your Permanent Home Is Winterized

-If you’re planning to be gone all winter long, consider shutting off your plumbing, turning down your heat, forward your mail, and unplugging you’re the electronics you are leaving behind.
+If you’re planning to be gone all winter long, consider shutting off your plumbing, turning down your heat, forwarding your mail, and unplugging the electronics you are leaving behind.
 Have a trusted friend or neighbor keep an eye on your home while you’re away.
 If your home is in a particularly snowy area, think about hiring a plow service!

 If you’re curious about the snowbird lifestyle, Kong Management Group can help you find the right accommodation for you.
 Contact us at 866-499-9026 or check out our website for more information.
 Vacation (or winter!) to the fullest with Kong Vacation Homes!